 Western State University

 Local Governments, Administrative Law, Public Private Partnerships, Leadership, Negotiation, and Executive Education

 Frank is a two term Mayor and still serving Councilmember in the City of Rolling Hills Estates, California.
 In his role as a public official, after serving as Chair of the Planning Commission in Rolling Hills Estates, Frank was elected to the City Council in 2003 and re-elected in 2007 and 2011.
-He previously served as Mayor in 2007-2008 and now serves on various regional boards, including law enforcement, sanitation, technology and transit.
+He previously served and continues to serve on various regional public boards, including law enforcement, sanitation, technology and transit.
 He has chaired and continues to chair select city government committees in Rolling Hills Estates.
 Frank’s public service on various local government policy committees extends statewide with the California League of Cities, California Contract Cities Association and Southern California Association of Governments.
-In 2008, Frank was elected and assumed a leadership role as the 49th President of California Contracts Cities Association, the second largest municipal organization in the state of California with approximately 70 member cities and 10 million residents.
-In January of 2013, Frank was appointed to an ad hoc experts committee on capacity building in public administration at the United Nations Division for Public Administration and Development Management in the Department of Economic and Social Affairs.
+In 2008, Frank was elected and assumed a leadership role as the 52nd President of California Contracts Cities Association, the second largest municipal organization in the state of California with approximately 70 member cities and 7 million residents.

 As a gubernatorial appointee under Governor Schwarzenegger, Frank was a state regulator serving on the Medical Board of California in the Department of Consumer Affairs.
 He was elected by the Board to serve as its Vice President.
 After five years of service on the Medical Board, Frank’s term expired in June of 2011.
 His responsibilities on the Medical Board included the promulgation of regulation, professional discipline and the sixty million plus budget of the Medical Board.